-All employers need updated copies of Form W-4 to distribute to new hires; employees should prioritize completing the form before or on their first day of work.
+All employers need updated copies of Form W-4 to distribute to new hires, and employees should prioritize completing the form before or on their first day of work.
 You’ll need the information to determine how much to withhold for taxes from employee paychecks each pay period.
-The document provides space for employees to enter their personal information, like name, address, marital status, and number of dependents.
+The document provides space for employees to enter their personal information: name, address, marital status, and several dependents.
 Maintaining records of each completed W-4 Form simplifies W-2 Form preparation.

 W-2 Form: Wage and Tax Statement

 The W-2 is one of the essential payroll forms for employers.
 You’ll use it to report the total wages paid to employees throughout the calendar year.
 Also, you’ll include the total payroll taxes withheld (Social Security, Medicare, and income taxes) and other benefits.